19hours/sg-statutes/Acts/Infectious Diseases Act.md

 ## PART VI

-VACCINATION
+VACCINATION AND OTHER PROPHYLAXIS

 ### Responsibility of parent or guardian

 46\.—(1) The parent or guardian of every child in Singapore shall ensure that the child is vaccinated against the diseases set out in the Fourth Schedule.

-(2) The Registrar of Births and Deaths shall, immediately after the registration of the birth of a child, issue to the parent or guardian of the child a notice in the prescribed form requiring the child to be vaccinated against the diseases to which this section applies.
+(2) The Registrar of Births and Deaths shall, immediately after the registration of the birth of a child, issue to the parent or guardian of the child a notice requiring the child to be vaccinated against the diseases to which this section applies.

+[10/2008 wef 10/06/2008]

-### Power to order mandatory vaccination of persons in certain cases
+### Power to order certain persons to undergo vaccination or other prophylaxis

-47\.—(1) In an outbreak of any infectious disease in any area in Singapore, the Minister may by order direct any person or class of persons not protected or vaccinated against the disease to be vaccinated within such period as may be specified in the order.
+47\.—(1) In an outbreak of any infectious disease in any area in Singapore, the Minister may by order direct any person or class of persons not protected or vaccinated against the disease to undergo vaccination or other prophylaxis within such period as may be specified in the order.

 [5/2003]

+[10/2008 wef 10/06/2008]

 (2) In addition to the power conferred by subsection (1), where it appears to the Minister that —